 #1 – Project-Based Joint Venture

-Under this type of Joint Venture, companies enter into a Joint Venture in order to achieve a specific task which can be an execution of any specific project or a particular service to be offered together, Assignment, etc. Such collaboration is usually undertaken between companies for an exclusive and specific purpose only and as such ceases to exist once the particular project is completed.
+Under this type of Joint Venture, companies enter into a Joint Venture to achieve a specific task, which can be an execution of any specific project or a particular service to be offered together, Assignment, etc. Such collaboration is usually undertaken between companies for an exclusive and specific purpose only and, as such, ceases to exist once the particular project is completed.
 In other words, these types of Joint Ventures are bound by time or a particular project.

-For Instance Axon Limited which is an Industry pioneer in the development of Residential Project entered into an exclusive Joint Venture with Trump Industries, an Industry pioneer in Marketing and Sales of Residential projects for their New Project “Living Rise”.
-Under the said Venture, Axon Limited will construct the Project “Living Rise” and Trump Industries will be the exclusive sales and marketing entity for it.
-Such types of Joint Ventures which are undertaken for an exclusive project is an example of Project-Based Venture.
+For Instance Axon Limited, an industry pioneer in the development of Residential Project entered into an exclusive Joint Venture with Trump Industries, an industry pioneer in the Marketing and Sales of Residential projects for their New Project “Living Rise”.
+Under the said Venture, Axon Limited will construct the Project “Living Rise,” and Trump Industries will be the exclusive sales and marketing entity.
+Such types of Joint Ventures, which are undertaken for an exclusive project, are examples of Project-Based ventures.

 Another example to understand this type of Joint Venture is reproduced below:

 Cipla is a traditional pharmaceutical manufacturer and wants to enter the booming business of biotech.
 On the other hand, Biocon is a biotechnology firm.
 Cipla intends to utilize the research and development resources of Biocon to develop a particular drug for the treatment of some ailment.
-Now one way to achieve this objective is to buy Biocon, but in that case, Cipla indirectly is buying many other areas in which Biocon cater to, in which Cipla may not be interested and this will also result in an expensive way of gaining the research capability that it intends to gain from Biocon.
+Now one way to achieve this objective is to buy Biocon.
+Still, in that case, Cipla indirectly is buying many other areas in which Biocon cater to, in which Cipla may not be interested, and this will also result in an expensive way of gaining the research capability that it intends to gain from Biocon.

 #2 – Functional Based Joint Venture